ThirstyGoat/Kiqo/README.md

 Mac OS X:   Kiqo.app
 Windows:    Kiqo.exe (You may need to allow the program to run depending on your security settings)
-Linux:      Kiqo.sh (Please preserve file structure, as moving the jar will case this script to fail)
+Linux:      Kiqo.sh (Please preserve file structure, as moving the jar will cause this script to fail)

 The program can also be executed by opening the .jar file included.
 Alternatively the .jar file can be executed from the command line using the following command:

-	java -jar Kiqo.jar
+	java -jar Kiqo-3.0.jar

 Building from Source